STAT545-UBC-hw-2018-19/hw07-YuHsiangLo/README.md

 ## `gapminderplus` package

+- In this assignment, I added one more data frame into the `gapminder` package and called the new package `gapminderplus`.

-The README of the package be found [here](https://github.com/STAT545-UBC-students/hw07-YuHsiangLo/tree/master/gapminder).
+- The README of the package be found [here](https://github.com/STAT545-UBC-students/hw07-YuHsiangLo/tree/master/gapminder).
 The README contains examples of how to use the added data frame in `gapminderplus`.

-To install the package, please use
+- To install the package, please use
 ```{r}
 devtools::install_github("STAT545-UBC-students/hw07-YuHsiangLo/gapminder")
 ```

-Then load the package with
+- Then load the package with
 ```{r}
 library(gapminderplus)
 ```